LarkspurCA/androidweardocs/explore.rst

 To try out Android Wear in a development environment, perform the following tasks:

-1. Verify that you have the Java 7 JDK installed.
-Run the following commands from a console:
+1. Verify that you have a current Java JDK installed by running the following commands from a console:

   ::

     java -version
-      java version "1.7.0_71"
+      java version "1.8.0_101"
-      Java(TM) SE Runtime Environment (build 1.7.0_71-b14)
+      Java(TM) SE Runtime Environment (build 1.8.0_101-b13)
-      Java HotSpot(TM) 64-Bit Server VM (build 24.71-b01, mixed mode)
+      Java HotSpot(TM) 64-Bit Server VM (build 25.101-b13, mixed mode)

     javac -version
-      javac 1.7.0_71
+      javac 1.8.0_10

-  Both commands should display version 1.7.
+  Both commands should display version 1.8.
 If not, install the Oracle Java SE Development Kit.

 2. Download the `Android Studio Package <http://developer.android.com/sdk/installing/studio.html>`_ for your host and follow the installation instructions.

 3. Start Android Studio (*android-studio/bin/studio.sh*).
 If you have a previous installation, you can import settings from there.
-Otherwise, a wizard walks you through the setup procedure.
+Otherwise, a wizard walks you through the new installation setup procedure.

-  The wizard installs the following set of Android SDKs:

-  * Android SDK Build-tools
-  * Android SDK Platform-tools
-  * Android SDK Tools
-  * Android Support Repository
-  * Google Repository
-  * SDK Platform Android
-  * Sources for Android SDK

 4. For convenience, add a desktop shortcut or menu item to launch Android Studio.

 .. _start: